You see that guy there? He's crawling around on all fours, and... is he sniffing that guy's butt? Who does he think he is?

 - Happened on one episode of Monsters vs. Aliens, thanks to some Applied Phlebotinum.
 Sqweep wants a puppy, so B.O.B. volunteers to act as a dog for him, but can't get the behavior right.
 To remedy this, Sqweep makes a device to alter B.O.B.'s brain waves; but as B.O.B. has no brain to speak of, the ray just goes through him and ricochets all over the base, making everyone else think they're dogs.

-- The Tex Avery-directed Walter Lantz short "Crazy Mixed-up Pup" is about a man and his dog who are run over and treated by paramedics, who accidentally got human and canine plasma switched.
+- The Tex Avery-directed Walter Lantz short "Crazy Mixed Up Pup" is about a man and his dog who are run over and treated by paramedics, who accidentally got human and canine plasma switched.
 When the man returns home, he starts exhibiting dog behavior, while the dog stands on his hind legs and talks.
-In the end, the same thing happens to his wife and her cat.
+In the end, the same thing happens to his wife and her dog.

 - According to a persistant rumor, Confederate Gen. Richard S. Ewell had occasional delusions that he was a bird.